shutingaptx/DS-GA-1008-Final-Project/Bounding Box Task/README.md

 The train process is the same as Phase 1.

-To get the directly concatenated images, you can refer to `/YOLOv3/IPM_v1.ipynb`.
+To get the BEV images, you can refer to `/YOLOv3/IPM_v1.ipynb`.